-A firm believer in collaboration and cooperative teamwork, her drive and determination have united multiple institutions of higher learning and community based partners in the development of innovative technologies designed to improve education access for the most remote and inaccessible areas in the world.
+A firm believer in collaboration and cooperative teamwork, her drive and determination have united multiple institutions of higher learning and community based partners in the development of innovative technologies that are changing the way we teach the illiterate, uneducated rural poor.

 Ms. Buchser turned her skills over to the technology industry where she worked as Director of Investor Relations for five different public companies.
 During that time, she also served as President of the Silicon Valley Chapter of the National Investor Relations Institute (“NIRI”).
 Ms. Buchser received her Bachelor of Arts from Swarthmore College and her Masters of Science from the University of Pennsylvania.

 Andrea Diarte is a recent Master of Public Health graduate of Texas A&M School of Public Health, obtaining her degree in Health Promotion and Community Health Sciences.
 Additionally, she received her BS in Public Health from Texas A&M University.
 During her Master’s she completed a practicum experience on Cervical Cancer conducted with Rose Academies.
 Her efforts have helped set the foundation for our program to educate rural women about the HPV virus, increase vaccination and improve knowledge of how cervical cancer can be treated and cured with early detection.
 She is a firm believer that Rose Academies’ dedication to health education and the organization’s mission will save lives and improve the quality of life for many.